zcorn2017/LGU-Blackboard-DL/README.md

 ## Usage

-> If the extension ask you to allow any permissions, plz do it.
+> If the extension asks you for any permissions, plz do it.
 > You may review the code by your self in case of any considerations on privacy.